David Parry (American football)

 David Robert Parry (born March 7, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the Stanford Cardinal, and was selected by the Indianapolis Colts in the fifth round of the 2015 NFL draft.

 Early life and college

 Raised in Daly City, California, before moving to Iowa, Parry attended Linn-Mar High School in Marion, Iowa, and was a three-year varsity letterwinner at offensive and defensive tackle.
 He then played for the Stanford Cardinal, and in 2014 was a finalist for the Burlsworth Trophy.

 Professional career

 Indianapolis Colts

-On May 2, 2015, Parry was drafted in the fifth round of the 2015 NFL draft by the Indianapolis Colts with the 151st overall pick.
+On May 2, 2015, Parry was selected in the fifth round of the 2015 NFL draft by the Indianapolis Colts with the 151st overall pick.
 He agreed to terms with the Colts on May 6.
 Parry started all 16 games in the 2015 season, recording 31 tackles and 1 sack.
 Parry started all 16 games during the 2016 season recording 47 tackles and 3 sacks, including a game-saving sack against the Packers.

 On September 2, 2017, Parry was waived by the Colts.